vharivinay/android-dev-w-kotlin/README.md

 * **Third-Party libraries such as GSON, Google Places, RETROFIT, and DEXTER.**
 * **Firebase and Firestore usage.**

+##### NOTE: I case you want to reuse these codes.
+Make sure you replace the API keys.
+I have disables all of them since this is a public repository.
+The apps which use api calls are
+* Assimulator
+* Travelogue
+* SimplySunny

 ### What Apps Do

  #### AgeInMinutes (theAgeOldApp)